Plant with leaves dark green and brown stems

 The fruit is very attractive to birds as food.
 Once eaten the seed passes through the bird and is then deposited with the birds droppings and ready to grow.
 This means that these plants can be found in areas of good bushland or forest well away from the parent plant.

 These plants are very difficult to kill.
-The stems need to be scraped to remove the top layer of bark with a sharp knife and neat glyphosate applied.
+The stems need to be scraped with a knife to remove the top layer of bark and neat glyphosate applied immediately.
 The scrapes need to be long and narrow.
-If the stems are thick they will need a number of long scrapes working from the base of the plant upward.
+If the stems are thick they will need a number of long scrapes at intervals around the stem.
 Do not ring-bark the plant by scraping around the stem as this inhibits the absorption of the glyphosate.

 Other plants easily confused with this plant